 D 16 to COURTNEY'S both inclusive - Occasional enemy picking underground was heard - distance about 15 feet away from our listening posts.

 QUINNS - report long bursts of machine gun fire were directed on to POPE'S and upper part of WELLINGTON GULLY from trench West of C 29 and I 2 (Trench Diagram No III).
-Our trench mortar engaged both positions and the machine gun ceased firing blow.
+Our trench mortar engaged both positions and the machine gun ceased firing.

-Enemy has not been heard working underground opposite this post during the period under report.
-Tamping has not yet been removed from our last the enemy's trenches further back have been levelled.
-Between 1300 and 1500 our artillery fired 4 shells at 2 machine gun positions opposite our left and destroyed both.
+Enemy has not been heard working underground exposite this post during the period under report

+Tamping has not yet been removed from our last blow.

 Between 1330 and 1700 several stick bombs passed over in the direction of WELLINGTON GULLY.

 POPE'S and HINTON'S POSTS - Pope's report the parapet of GERMAN OFFICERS TRENCH has been raised in places about 2 feet.
-The parapets of many of
+The parapets of same of the enemy's trenches further back have been levelled.